jawadrada/jawadrada/README.md

 I’m a senior at CUNY College of Staten Island, majoring in Computer Science with a minor in Mathematics.
 I previously served as Vice President of the Computer Science Club.
 I’m passionate about building full-stack applications that leverage machine learning and AI, and I enjoy working on projects that connect with my interests outside of school.

 ## What I'm Currently Up To 👨‍💻
-This Fall Semester, I am wrapping up my Mathematics minor at CUNY CSI and continuing to develop LingoVerse, a personal project a language translation and learning application.
+This Fall Semester, I am wrapping up my Mathematics minor and continuing to develop LingoVerse, a personal project a language translation and learning application.
 I'm also starting to explore open source projects and contribute where I can.

 ## Let's Connect 🌐
 https://www.linkedin.com/in/jawad-rada/